john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Meet with brother kelley about my project

 - 9/11 10:37 am .75 hr Working on testing randomness of G4-Brems
-- 9/11 8:02 pm Working on randomizing simulations and testing mac files
+- 9/11 8:02 pm 1.75 hrs Working on randomizing simulations and testing mac files.
+UPDATE: I randomized the simulations, and wrote the first 2 sections of my G4-Brems research paper.